 For the most part, the exhibition’s objects are well lit.
 The permanent exhibition is rich in visual contrast and supplemented by tactile objects.

 Public guided tours with detailed descriptions are in preparation and can be requested.
-A track on the media guide with detailed descriptions is also underway.

 Please Don’t Hesitate to Contact Us!

 For the future, the Jewish Museum Frankfurt is planning to implement further barrier-free and inclusive projects.
 The most important project in this respect is the media guide, which is being developed in a participatory process throughout the exhibition’s first year.

 If you have any questions, or if you need advice or suggestions, please contact: firstname.lastname@example.org